-- Although not required to do so, the applicant may include a more complete description of the project as well as supporting information, including audio-visual materials, manuals and other documents, and website references for consideration by the Selection Committee.
-All supporting material must be submitted electronically.
+- Although not required, the applicant may include a more complete description of the project as well as supporting information, such as manuals and other documents, and website references to be considered by the Selection Committee.
+All supporting material must be submitted electronically via the application form.
 The Selection Committee may, at its discretion, consider part or all such additional information.

-- To be eligible for assessment by the selection committee, one electronic copy in PDF format of the full signed application form (information page, abstract and questionnaire) accompanied by any supporting documents, must be submitted by email no later than January 29, 2016 to email@example.com>
+- To be eligible for assessment by the selection committee, the application must be completed no later than January 16, 2017.

 The Canadian Association of University Business Officers (CAUBO) promotes the professional and effective delivery of services and administration of resources in all facets of higher education.
 This annual awards program is designed to recognize, reward and share achievements of administrators in the introduction of new services, improvement in the quality of services provided, and the management of human, financial, and physical resources.
 Initiatives from across universities and colleges, including academic initiatives, are welcome and will be considered on the grounds of increased quality, productivity and effectiveness.
 Increased quality of instruction alone will not be considered, since it is beyond the scope of the CAUBO mandate, and other venues exist for its recognition.